joshmsmith/RHCSA-cheat-sheet/CheatSheet.md

 	|    +-------------------- hour (0 - 23)
 	+------------------------- min (0 - 59)

+# BOOT STUFF
-## Configure systems to boot into a specific runlevel automatically
+## Configure systems to boot into a specific target automatically
-	vim /etc/inittab
-		# Default runlevel.
-The runlevels used are:
-	   0 - halt (Do NOT set initdefault to this)
-	   1 - Single user mode
-	   2 - Multiuser, without NFS (The same as 3, if you do not have networking) 3 - Full multiuser mode
-	   4 - unused
-	   5 - X11
-	   6 - reboot (Do NOT set initdefault to this)

-	id:5:initdefault:
+	systemctl set-default graphical.target
+	systemctl get-default #to confirm

+## Select a different target at boot time
+	_Append_ systemd.unit=rescue.target to the kernel command line from the boot loader (press e to edit  current entry, append this, ctrl+x to boot with those changes)

 ## Install Red Hat Enterprise Linux automatically using Kickstart
 	Boot from media, hit tab, and amend with ks=filelocation